AdobeDocs/campaign-classic.en/help/installation/using/prerequisites-of-campaign-installation-in-linux.md

 # Prerequisites of Campaign installation in Linux{#prerequisites-of-campaign-installation-in-linux}

-## Implementation steps {#implementation-steps}

-Adobe Campaign installations for Linux must be carried out in the following sequence: server installation followed by instance configuration.

-The installation process is described in this chapter.
-The installation steps are as follows:

-* **Step 1**: Install the application server, refer to [Install packages with Linux](../../installation/using/installing-packages-with-linux.md).
-* **Step 2**: Integrate with a Web server (optional, depending on the components deployed).
-* **Step 3**: Once the installation steps are complete, you need to configure the instances, the database and the server.
-For more on this, refer to [About initial configuration](../../installation/using/about-initial-configuration.md).

-## Client console availability for Linux{#client-console-availability-for-linux}

-For Adobe Campaign users to be able to log on to the instance you have created and configured, they need to use the client console.
-For more on this, refer to [Client console availability for Windows](../../installation/using/client-console-availability-for-windows.md).

 ## Software prerequisites {#software-prerequisites}

 This section details the preliminary configurations steps required before installing Adobe Campaign.